t3abdulg/Twitter-Topic-Modelling/README.md

 ##How does it Work?

+*Note: I'll give it my best explanation which is very simplified.*

 Assume we had only 3 topics in the world, and that each topic is represented by a collection of probabilities of words that belong to them

 1. Programming (0.10*Python + 0.10*C++ + 0.10*C .... = 1)